 Start your year off with a bang!
 This welcome back carnival takes place annually on the first Saturday of the fall semester and is a great way to meet your classmates, faculty and staff.
 The event culminates with a large fireworks display at 9:30 pm.

 Senior Week takes place annually in the week leading up to the spring commencement.
 This is an opportunity for students to reflect on their time at Bellarmine and celebrate their achievements with their fellow classmates.

 During the spring semester join Bellarmine Activities Council for an Egg Hunt around campus.
 Turn these eggs into BAC to claim some prizes.
 Be one of the lucky few to find the GOLDEN EGGS with prizes like a drone, a flat screen TV, iPad and more!
 Check Engage for date and event details!

 The annual Women in Leadership Banquet—held in the spring semester—gathers woman-identifying students, faculty, staff, and alumnae from the Bellarmine Community to provide networking opportunities and celebrate the accomplishments of our women leaders.

 Knights in Action

-Knights in Action is a large-scale program in which the entire first-year class, go with their BU100 Instructors to one of 25 Nonprofit Community Partner sites to complete projects that meet community-identified needs at the end of Week of Welcome.
-This program allows students to explore community engagement opportunities outside of Bellarmine and engage with neighborhoods and nonprofits in the greater Louisville community.
-It opens the door for students to invest more deeply in community engagement throughout the rest of their student experience at Bellarmine and beyond.
+Knights in Action is a large-scale program in which the entire first-year class goes with their BU100 Instructors to one of our Nonprofit Community Partner sites to complete projects that meet community-identified needs at the end of Week of Welcome.
+This program allows students to explore community engagement opportunities outside Bellarmine and engage with neighborhoods and nonprofits in the greater Louisville community.
+It allows students to invest more deeply in community engagement throughout their experience at Bellarmine and beyond.

 Deck the Walls